-- a) To be provided in Regional, City-wide and Neighbourhood open space where there are end of trip facilities/destination point for visitors, or sports training facilities. - b) Siting and design to meet the current relevant standards for location, access, quantity and safety. - c) Number and location to meet the anticipated use levels of the proposed facility. - d) Integrated into the existing built form in the open space where possible. - e) Where the facility is independent of existing built form, ensure the facility does not block views or access into the open space, complements its character, is visible and safe and located close to path/shared trail entry to the open space. - f) Future upgrades and provision of new structured sport and recreation facilities are to include provision for secure bicycle parking.
+- c) Number and location to meet the anticipated use levels of the proposed facility. - d) Integrated into the existing built form in the open space where possible. - e) Where the facility is independent of existing built form, ensure the facility does not block views or access into the open space, complements its character, is visible and safe and located close to path/shared trail entry to the open space. - f) Future upgrades and provision of new structured sport and recreation facilities are to include provision for secure bicycle parking.